SilkRose/Pony/src/stories/darling-and-date/02-practice-and-plan.md

 "I'll take four," Fluttershy said.

 Pinkie talked while making the pancakes, "Okay, I'm going to write Rarity a song, and make our dessert.
 Rainbow is going to provide entertainment and clear the weather.
-We're going to ask Twilight to see if we can use a royal carriage for the date."
+We're going to ask Twilight to see if we can use a royal chariot for the date."

-Fluttershy thought for a moment, trying to figure out how to help, *a royal carriage sounds fancy, and Rarity did comment on making a new dress, maybe I could help make it with Pinkie.*
+Fluttershy thought for a moment, trying to figure out how to help, *a royal chariot sounds fancy, and Rarity did comment on making a new dress, maybe I could help make it with Pinkie.*

-"Maybe I can help you make a dress to give her for the date, a royal carriage is rather fancy, it would be fitting for you both to wear dresses," Fluttershy suggested.
+"Maybe I can help you make a dress to give her for the date, a royal chariot is rather fancy, it would be fitting for you both to wear dresses," Fluttershy suggested.

 "That's a great idea Fluttershy," Pinkie said before making the next pancake.